ViciousSquid/Dosidicus/Docs/Launch args.md

 * (example: `python main.py -p ADVENTUROUS` - Force creation of ADVENTUROUS personality type

-NOTE: It is not advisable to change neurocooldown (-nc) from the default (180 seconds) Too low a value will cause too rapid creation of new neurons leading to neural network instability and collapse
+NOTE: It is not advisable to change neurocooldown (-nc) from the default (180 seconds) Too low a value will cause too rapid creation of new neurons leading to neural network instability and collapse.